Meetings

 Attend your first meeting

-Find a local or online meeting and simply listen and observe
+Find a local or online meeting and get into action or just simply listen and observe

 Keep coming back